Last reviewed · 8 May 2026 · Independent UK SRS Reference

 FCA · CP26/5 scope

-UK-listed companies proposed in scope of mandatory UK SRS S2 from 2027
+Listed companies in full scope of the FCA's proposed UK SRS S2 rules

 DBT · Consultation